Hangul Fonts Dataset: a Hierarchical and Compositional Dataset for Investigating Learned Representations: The Hangul Fonts Dataset

 The size and shape of a glyph can change within a font depending on the context.
-Some of these changes are consistent across fonts and stem from the changing geometry of a block with different initial, medial, or final contexts (Fig~\ref{fig:imf_bc}).
-Additionally, some of this variation is specific to a font and is based on the decision the font designer made.
-These decisions cannot be quantified and are one part of the ``naturalistic variation" in this dataset.
+Some of these changes are consistent across fonts and stem from the changing geometry of a block with different initial, medial, or final contexts (Fig~\ref{fig:hierarchy}).
+Different types of variations such as rotation, translation, and more naturalistic style variations arise in the dataset (Fig~\ref{fig:comp_var}B).
+Glyphs can incorporate different rotations, scalings, and translation during composition into a block (Fig~\ref{fig:comp_var}B, left 3 sets).
 There are variations across fonts due to the nature of the design or style of the characters.
-These include the style of characters which can vary from clean, computer font-like fonts to highly stylized fonts which are meant to resemble hand-written characters (Fig~\ref{fig:variations}.
-Additionally, certain fonts draw characters that are connected or disconnected from the neighboring characters.
-These types of variation are the main source of naturalistic variation in the dataset since they cannot be exactly described.
-Finally, for certain fonts, bold and light versions of the same font are included, a naturalistic but fairly regular source of variation across fonts.
+These include the style of characters which can vary from clean, computer font-like fonts to highly stylized fonts which are meant to resemble hand-written characters (Fig~\ref{fig:comp_var}, rightmost set).
+Line thickness and the degree to which individual glyphs overlap or connect also vary.
+This variation is specific to a font and is based on the decision the font designer made, analogous to hand-written digits (i.e., MNIST).These types of variation are the main source of naturalistic variation in the dataset since they cannot be exactly described, but could potentially be modeled~\citep{lake2015, bell1997independent}.

-Different types of variations such as rotation, translation, and more naturalistic style variations arise in the dataset (Fig~\ref{fig:variations}).
-The first set of panels in Fig~\ref{fig:variations} shows how two medial glyphs can be rotated and preserve the same geometric structure.
-The second set of panels shows how scaling can alter how much space a glyph takes up in a block.
-Two initial glyphs are shown in different contexts.
-The ㄱ initial glyph in 가 can extend from top to bottom but in 굔 the tail is cut short.
-Similarly, the ㅇ glyph in 악 is smaller in size than it is in 아.
-For translation, the ㅁ glyph is shaped differently depending on where it is placed in the block.
-Finally, style displays the same character in three different fonts.

-A model could capture and describe this variation by decomposing characters into their constituent parts or strokes~\cite{lake2015}.
-The Hangul dataset could be used for this type of research into generative models.
-However, since this ``naturalistic" variation cannot be mapped onto any known latent variables, it will be a source of variability that the networks will be tasked with integrating out in this study.